ibilalchaudhary/ibilalchaudhary/README.md

 <br />

-Hi, I'm Muhammad Bilal, a React JS, React Native Developer 🚀 from Pakistan, currently with programming I'm transforming complex issues into straightforward, wonderful and instinctive arrangements...
+Hi, I'm Muhammad Bilal, a React JS, React Native Developer 🚀 from Pakistan, currently with programming I'm transforming complex issues into straightforward, wonderful and instinctive arrangements.

 **Talking about my Personal Stuffs:**

-- 🌱 I’m currently exploring MERN Stack;
+- 🌱 I’m currently exploring MERN Stack
-- 🧑‍💻 The tools I'm currently using are **Visual Studio Code, GitHub Desktop, Windows Terminal, Firebase, Adobe XD and Git**;
+- 🧑‍💻 The tools I'm currently using are **Visual Studio Code, GitHub Desktop, Windows Terminal, Firebase, Adobe XD and Git**
-- 📫 How to reach me: ibilalchaudhary@gmail.com;
+- 📫 How to reach me: ibilalchaudhary@gmail.com

 **Languages and Tools:**